Philippine top judge, Duterte's critic, ousted by colleagues

 MANILA, Philippines (AP) - The Philippine Supreme Court ousted its chief justice, a critic of the country's authoritarian president, in an unprecedented vote Friday by fellow magistrates that she and hundreds of protesters called unconstitutional and a threat to democracy.

-Court spokesman Theodore Te said eight of 14 justices voted to grant a petition by the government's solicitor-general to remove Maria Lourdes Sereno from the 15-member tribunal for allegedly failing to file statements of assets and liabilities as required by law.
+Court spokesman Theodore Te said justices voted 8-6 to grant a petition by the government's solicitor-general to remove Maria Lourdes Sereno from the 15-member tribunal for allegedly failing to file statements of assets and liabilities as required by law.
 Sereno denies the allegation and refused to participate in the vote.

 About 1,800 protesters gathered to support Sereno outside the court in Manila, where anti-riot police blocked an access road with trucks and iron railings to maintain order and separate a smaller group of anti-Sereno demonstrators.

-"Respondent Maria Lourdes Sereno is now disqualified from and hereby adjudged guilty of unlawfully holding and exercising the office of the chief justice," Te told a news conference as he read the verdict.
-Sereno was ordered to explain in 10 days why she should not be sanctioned for allegedly discussing the complaint against her in public and "for casting aspersions and ill-motive to the members of the Supreme Court."
+The court also ordered Sereno to explain in 10 days why she should not be sanctioned for discussing the complaint against her in public and "for casting aspersions and ill-motive to the members of the Supreme Court."

+Sereno had called on six of her colleagues, who testified against her in House impeachment hearings, to abstain from Friday's vote citing their bias.
+If they had heeded her call, Sereno said the effort to remove her would have failed.

+After the vote, a defiant Sereno joined her supporters outside the court, asking them to organize a movement to defend justice and accountability.

 "This is more than a wake-up call.
 If we don't wake up now, it will really be the death of democracy and sometimes history is cruel," Roman Catholic priest and protest leader Robert Reyes told The Associated Press outside the court.

 Once an independent judicial leader like Sereno, who acts as checks and balances to the executive branch of government, is ousted, "there will be no more balance of power.
-Duterte will be a virtual dictator so the institutions should really wake up," Reyes said.
+Duterte will be a virtual dictator," Reyes said.

 Critics warned the court action would set a dangerous precedent and give the Duterte administration a legal weapon to muzzle dissent.